Using the while Loop in C programming

 In this example:

-• The condition i < 5 is checked.
-If true, the loop body executes.
+i < 5is checked.
+If true, the loop body executes. - Inside the loop, the current value of

-• The loop continues until i is no longer less than 5, at which point the loop exits.
+iis no longer less than 5, at which point the loop exits.

 Key Points

-• Infinite Loops: Be cautious of infinite loops.
+whileloop checks the condition before each iteration.
+If the condition is initially false, the loop body will not execute. - Infinite Loops: Be cautious of infinite loops.
 If the condition never becomes false, the loop will run indefinitely.
 Ensure that the condition will eventually be met to avoid this.

-• Initialization and Increment: Proper initialization and increment (or update) within the loop body are crucial to ensure that the loop terminates correctly.
+- Initialization and Increment: Proper initialization and increment (or update) within the loop body are crucial to ensure that the loop terminates correctly.

-Note: The while loop is ideal for situations where the number of iterations is not known beforehand or when you need to repeat an operation until a specific condition is met.
+while loop is ideal for situations where the number of iterations is not known beforehand or when you need to repeat an operation until a specific condition is met.

 Comments